 Most ramen places give you the option of adding on other toppings like bamboo shoots or mushrooms and even let you choose your saltiness level and the firmness of the noodles.

-The most popular Hakata ramen chains originating from Fukuoka are Ichiran and Ippudo that you’ll find scattered around the country.
+The most popular Hakata ramen chains originating from Fukuoka are Ichiran and Ippudo which you’ll find scattered around the country.

-We recommend finding some small local ramen restaurants to try instead.
+We recommend finding some small local Hakata ramen restaurants to try instead.